 In this series I share tips on what toxin free & low waste alternatives I use in my household, that not only protect your health and the planet but helps you to stay on your budget as well!

-For washing I use either paper packaged or bulk biodegradable washing powder (coloured clothes) or baking soda (whites).
+For washing our clothes I use either paper packaged or bulk biodegradable washing powder (coloured clothes) or baking soda (whites).
 Sometimes I make some washing liquid by cooking up wash nuts, but you can also toss the nuts directly into your washing machine in a protective bag.

 You can find out more about wash nuts here: Wash nuts